Manual and automated testing

 - Load test - A load test is a test that checks the performance of a piece of software or website by simulating the number of simultaneous users it would be expected to have.

-- Regression test - A regression test is a test that checks the software to see if any new changes have broken existing features.
+- Regression test - A regression test is a test that checks the software to see if any new changes have broken existing features or introduced errors.

 - Security test - A security test is a test that checks the software to see if any new changes have created a security vulnerability.
 (Note: We are limited to checking CMS security patches.)